 This is Jim Wilkinson's Web site.
 My business background is in systems engineering project management in the telecommunications industry.
-I've been involved in Web publishing since 1996, when I project-managed the introduction of our company intranet.
+I first got involved in Web publishing in 1996, when I project-managed the introduction of our company intranet.

 Today, my particular interest is in universal Web access as a publishing medium, including the often-neglected issues of usability and also accessibility for people with disabilities.
 One aspect of my interest lies in the capability of the Web's Cascading Style Sheets (CSS) to transform material for different media (repurpose/reformat/reuse).

 Web site accessibility for people with vision, motor or cognitive disabilities is a key issue since the provisions of the Disability Discrimination Act 1995, as applied to services, came into effect in 2001.

 On this site I offer my thoughts and advice on using the Web, including:-

 - Web browsers and how to set them up

 - Fonts (typefaces) including the Web default font

 - Web advertising and how to regain control

 - Search engines